 If their defensiveness seems very strange, unnecessary, theatrical, and disproportionate to a respectful and casual inquisition, it’s time to walk away.
 Especially if they deflect and make you feel crazy, immature, accusatory or “mean” for asking.

 12. They compulsively or pathologically lie.
 And their apologies mean nothing.

-Whether it’s a compulsion to lie or deeper rooted in their pathology, you don’t have the time nor power to heal someone out of their own immorality and narcissistic facade.
-Especially if it’s behavior that is consistent – whether they recognize and get help for it or not.
+Whether it’s a compulsion to lie or something deeper rooted in their mental health, you don’t have the time nor power to heal someone out of their own immorality and narcissistic facade.
+Especially if it’s behavior that is consistent (and they don’t see as problematic).

 Many times, these people will apologize after being caught in a lie.
 And it’s great to be sorry, but if they aren’t emotionally available and the behavior doesn’t change… that’s being selfishly regretful, not genuinely remorseful.

 13. They are a total hypocrite.
 There is always a double standard.

 And when you address any contradiction, they have a bullet-proof excuse that makes you less inclined to ever want to bring anything up to them again.